JeffreyBenjaminBrown/digraphs-with-text/README.md

 # How DWT works

+## The data structure and language

+The Reflective Set of Labeled Tuples ("RSLT") is a generalization of the graph that is simultaneously easier to use and more expressive.
+Relationships in a RSLT can have any number of members, and can themselves be members of other relationships.
+Statements in a RSLT look like ordinary speech: for instance, "(I #like dentists) #because (dentists #give gerbils #to me)".

+[Hash](https://github.com/JeffreyBenjaminBrown/digraphs-with-text/blob/master/Hash/the-hash-language.md) is a simple pattern-matching language for adding to and querying a RSLT.
+Hash requires no programming experience, and Hash queries resemble ordinary speech.
+For instance, to ask for the reasons Germany lost WWII, one could write "(Germany #lost WWII) #because /it".

+## Hacking DWT

 The codebase is small -- 1300 lines, if you exclude tests, imports, exports and blank lines.